radugrozav73/php-hackathon-2021/README.md

 ##### Business rules
 Created a table for each admin, so they can manage their own plans.
+Made it easy for customers to join a plan.
+Return info about admins and keep info about customer for future plans.
+Easy to manage.

 ##### 3rd party libraries (if applicable)
 Please give a brief review of the 3rd party libraries you used and how/ why you've integrated them into your project.